jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 Take action when an alarm is raised against a connection with matching connection tag name.

 This condition is appropriate if your organization has defined tags for Spotlight connections.
 Tags are a free form organizational tool that may be optionally applied to Spotlight connections.
 Tag names represent a project, geographic region or other indicator of interest to you and your organization.
 Multiple tags can be assigned to one connection.
 In the Modify Criteria dialog, use the drop down menu to select from tags currently assigned to connections on the Spotlight Diagnostic Server.
-For more information on tags, see Connection Properties \| Tags.
+For more information on tags, see [Connection Properties \| Tags][enterprise_cfgmonitor_connect_tags].

 ### The date is…